-XR Accessibility – Learning from the past, addressing real user needs and the technical architecture for inclusive immersive environments
+XR Accessibility – Learning from the past and addressing real user needs for inclusive immersive environments

 XR is an acronym used to refer to the spectrum of hardware, applications, and techniques used for virtual reality or immersive environments, augmented or mixed reality and other related technologies.
 Building inclusive XR experiences presents many challenges.
 While awareness of accessibility is improving over time in 2D space, little is understood about the needs of people with disabilities in XR.
 Some of the challenges include the use of assistive technology and interoperability, complex input devices, control schemes that require a high degree of precision, timing and simultaneous action and more.